myltik/azure-docs.ru-ru/articles/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions.md

             static void RegisterOnMessageHandlerAndReceiveMessages()
             {
-                // Configure the message hnadler options in terms of exception handling, number of concurrent messages to deliver, etc. var messageHandlerOptions = new MessageHandlerOptions(ExceptionReceivedHandler)
+                // Configure the message handler options in terms of exception handling, number of concurrent messages to deliver, etc. var messageHandlerOptions = new MessageHandlerOptions(ExceptionReceivedHandler)
                 {
                     // Maximum number of concurrent calls to the callback ProcessMessagesAsync(), set to 1 for simplicity.